rundeck/rundeck/docs/en/developer/01-plugin-development.md

   * `valueConversionFailure` can be used to indicate that if the Private data context, or Storage path data is not present, then the config data key should be removed.
 Allowed values:
     - `remove` - remove the original config property value if the conversion is not successful
+  * `groupName` specifies a group that the input field belongs to.
+If not specified the field will be in the primary, unnamed group.
+If specified, all fields with the same `groupName` value will be displayed in a common area under the group name.
+  * `grouping` allowed value: `secondary`, indicates that the specified `groupName` should be shown in a collapsed state if no input values in that group have been set.
+If no `groupName` is set, then the field will be displayed under a group with a heading of "More".